AICoE/elyra-aidevsecops-tutorial/README.md

 ## 6. Create a first release and image of your project

-The folowing sub-sections of step 6 can be performed only if you have set your project with your pipelines.
+The following sub-sections of step 6 can be performed only if you have set your project with your pipelines.
-For the purpose of the tutorial the images required are already created using these pipelines, therefore here you can will find a description on how they have been created and where they are availbale.
+For the purpose of the tutorial the images required are already created using these pipelines, therefore here you can find a description of how they have been created and where they are available.

 ## Ask for new release